Curriculum and Course Sequence

 Program Format

 As an adult learner, you come to class equipped with knowledge and skills that enable you to learn at an accelerated pace.
-The Elmhurst Management Program (business administration) can be completed in 16 months or less.
-All courses are offered in a logical sequence through either a fully on-campus or 100% online format.
+The Elmhurst Management Program (Business Administration) can be completed in 18-24 months.
+All courses are offered sequentially through either a fully on-campus or 100% online format.
 On-campus courses meet once a week in the evening.

 Students in the program complete the coursework as a cohort.
 The cohort model provides you with a supportive learning environment in which you will study alongside students with similar goals, develop your capacity for teamwork and build a new professional support network.